EvelynPloetz/Deep-LASI/docs/source/examples/example-2c-FRET-Dynamic.rst

    Particles detected on the first data file from the channel data

+Then we took the same steps to open the data images from the second camera as :numref:`second channel data upload` shows.
+The 70 data files from the second channel corresponding to the ones from the first one were selected.

 .. figure:: ./../../figures/examples/PA12_data_image_load1.png
    :width: 500
    :alt: data upload1
    :align: center
    :name: second channel data upload

+   The file menu path to load the data images from the second channel

+On the *Measurement Parameters* pop-up window (:numref:`second measurement parameters`), we set the slider to the right indicating the acceptor channel, and without changing anything else, clicked on *R*.

 .. figure:: ./../../figures/examples/PA13_measurement_parameter1.png
    :width: 500
    :alt: second measurement parameters
    :align: center
    :name: second measurement parameters

+   Setting the measurement parameters to load the data from the red channel

 .. figure:: ./../../figures/examples/PA14_colocal_detection.png
    :width: 500